gabrielrozeno/gabrielrozeno/README.md

 ## Intro

-Junior Developer Since 2022, working mainly in the Back End using JavaScript and:
+Backend Developer Since 2023, working mainly in the Back End using JavaScript and:

- - React.js (Next.js)
  - NestJS
  - Node.js (Express)